"The curious paradox is that when I accept myself as I am, I can change."

 Saturday 9:00-12pm

-The times indicated are the earliest and latest start times.
-Please note that we do not have any evening availability at present.
+*The times indicated are the earliest and latest start times.

 How much do we charge?

-£ 65:00 per 1-hour session with a senior therapist
+£ 65:00 per 1-hour session.

 The same fee applies whether the session is in-person or online/telephone.